 As a relic of bygone days, several manufacturers still resort to toxic or bioaccumulative organometal catalysts, such as mercury neodecanoate or dibutyltin dilaurate; for example, that's the case for many products from Smooth-On and Freeman.
 In theory, the cured plastic should be safe to handle under normal circumstances.
 In practice, the mobility of the organomercury compound may be increased by factors such as incorrect mixing proprtions, UV degradation, exposure to elevated temperatures, or the action of solvents and household chemicals.

 In the end, I certainly wouldn't use the latter class of resins for jewelry, toys, or food applications - and I wouldn't want to worry about the exposure due to spills and other workshop accidents.
-For this reason, I strongly recommend staying away from such products, especially since the alternatives are usually just as good; simply check the MSDS to confirm.
+I generally recommend staying away from such products altogether, especially since the alternatives have gotten much better over the years.
+It's not that mercury-catalyzed products are likely to maim you, but they introduce a small, preventable, incremental health risk.
+When in doubt about the catalyst used, simply check the MSDS to confirm.

-Plasticizers, fillers, surfactants, etc: while most resins don't contain any other questionable additives, it's useful to briefly scan the MSDS for anything else out of the ordinary.
+Plasticizers, fillers, surfactants, etc: while most resins don't contain many other questionable additives, it's useful to briefly scan the MSDS for anything else out of the ordinary.
 For example, several manufacturers add phthalate plasticizers - such as butyl benzyl phthalate (BBP) or dibutyl phthalate (DBP) - to some of the more flexible polyurethane rubber formulations.
-While these substances have very low acute toxicity, animal studies raise some concerns about long-term subchronic exposure through children toys, food-contact items, and so on.
-No need to panic, but in such applications, it's best to stick to safer alternatives.
+While these substances have very low acute toxicity and were not shown to be conclusively harmful to humans, animal studies raise some worries about long-term subchronic exposure through children toys, food-contact items, and so on - a situation vaguely reminiscent of the controvery around bisphenol A (BPA).
+No need to panic, but educate yourself and decide what's your tolerance for such peripheral risks.

 Residual solvents: some resins may contain small quantities of solvents that are left over from the manufacturing process or have been intentionally added to help with mixing or degassing.
 This may include xylene, toluene, ethylbenzene, etc. Although the solvents are harmful upon prolonged, heavy exposure, the amounts present in the material are usually tiny (under 0.5%) and probably do not pose any serious concern.